Jubba Valley

 The Jubba Valley (Dooxada Jubbada) is a valley in East Africa.

 It follows the line of the Jubba River north from the Indian Ocean to the Somalia-Ethiopia border.
 The valley then splits, one branch following the Dawa River west along the Ethiopia-Kenya frontier, then north into Ethiopia, and the other branch follows the Ganale Dorya River north into Ethiopia.

-Along with the Shebelle Valley, and nearby lakes Chamo and Abaya, the Jubba Valley is considered an Endemic Bird Area by Birdlife International.
+Along with the Shebelle Valley, and the nearby Chamo and Abaya lakes, the Jubba Valley is considered an Endemic Bird Area by Birdlife International.

-The Somali section of the Jubba Valley is known as Jubaland.
+The Somali section of Jubba Valley is known as Jubaland.